NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] If WaterFixturesWeekdayScheduleFractions or WaterFixturesWeekendScheduleFractions not provided (and :ref:`schedules_detailed` not used), then :ref:`schedules_default` are used.
   .. [#] If WaterFixturesMonthlyScheduleMultipliers not provided (and :ref:`schedules_detailed` not used), then :ref:`schedules_default` are used.

-Water fixture hot water use is calculated per the Energy Rating Rated Home in `ANSI/RESNET/ICC 301-2019 <https://codes.iccsafe.org/content/RESNET3012019P1>`_, including RESNET MINHERS Addenda 81 and 90f.
+Water fixture hot water use is calculated per the Energy Rating Rated Home in `ANSI/RESNET/ICC 301-2019 <https://codes.iccsafe.org/content/RESNET3012019P1>`_, including RESNET HERS Addenda 81 and 90f.
 If NumberofResidents is provided, then water fixture use from Equation 14 of `Estimating Daily Domestic Hot-Water Use in North American Homes <http://www.fsec.ucf.edu/en/publications/pdf/fsec-pf-464-15.pdf>`_ is substituted into the ANSI/RESNET/ICC 301 equations.

 HPXML Solar Thermal